MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 | ![Visual Studio logo](images/visualstudio_logo.png) | ![Unity logo](images/final_unity_logo.png)| ![Unity icon](images/hololens2_icon.jpg) | ![MRTK logo](images/final_mrtk-small_logo.png) |
 | Download latest tools | Update Unity Project | Compile for ARM | Migrate to MRTK v2

-Prerequisities:
+Prerequisites:

-It is **highly recommended** that, before beginning the porting process, developers use source control to save a snapshot of the original state of their application.
-Additionally, it is recommended to *save* checkpoint states at various points during the process.
-It can also be very helpful to have another Unity instance of the original application to allow for side-by-side comparison during the porting process.
+It's **highly recommended** that you use source control to save a snapshot your applications original state before starting the porting process.
+Additionally, we recommend *saving* checkpoint states at various times during the process.
+It can also be helpful to have another Unity instance of the original application to compare side-by-side during the porting process.

 > [!NOTE]
 > Before porting, ensure you have the latest tools installed for Windows Mixed Reality development.
-For most existing HoloLens developers, this primarily involves updating to the latest version of Visual Studio 2019, and installing the appropriate Windows SDK.
+For most existing HoloLens developers, this involves updating to the latest version of Visual Studio 2019 and installing the appropriate Windows SDK.
 The content that follows dives further into different Unity versions and the Mixed Reality Toolkit (MRTK) Version 2.
 >
 > For more information, please see [Install the tools](install-the-tools.md).

 ## Migrate project to the latest version of Unity

-If you are using [MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity), [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) is the best long-term support path with no breaking changes in Unity or in MRTK.
-Also, the MRTK v2 always guarantees support for Unity 2018 LTS, but does not necessarily guarantee support for every iteration of Unity 2019.x.
+If you're using [MRTK v2](https://github.com/microsoft/MixedRealityToolkit-Unity), [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) is the best long-term support path with no breaking changes in Unity or in MRTK.
+MRTK v2 always guarantees support for Unity 2018 LTS, but does not necessarily guarantee support for every iteration of Unity 2019.x.

-To help clarify additional differences between [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) and Unity 2019.x, the following outlines the trade-offs between these two versions.
+To help clarify additional differences between [Unity 2018 LTS](https://unity3d.com/unity/qa/lts-releases) and Unity 2019.x, the following table outlines the trade-offs between the two versions.
 The primary difference between the two is the ability to compile for ARM64 in Unity 2019.

-Developers should assess any [plugin dependencies](https://docs.unity3d.com/Manual/Plugins.html) that currently exist in their project, and determine whether or not these DLLs can be built for ARM64.
+You should assess any [plugin dependencies](https://docs.unity3d.com/Manual/Plugins.html) that currently exist in their project, and determine whether or not these DLLs can be built for ARM64.
 If a hard dependency plugin cannot be built for ARM64, you may need to continue building your app for ARM.

 | Unity 2018 LTS | Unity 2019.x |
 |----------|-------------------|